-- 47 Unless they decline to do so: - 47.1 the Council Chairman (or if they so decline, or in their absence, the Council Vice-Chairman) shall be the Meeting Chairman for a Meeting of the Council; and - 47.2 the Body Chairman shall be the Meeting Chairman for a Meeting of that Body. - 48 If the designated Meeting Chairman is absent, or declines to chair, the first order of business at the Meeting shall be to elect a Voting Member to be Meeting Chairman.
+- 46 The Council Chairman (or in their absence the Council Vice-Chairman) shall be the Meeting Chairman for a Meeting of the Council. - 47 The Body Chairman shall be the Meeting Chairman for a Meeting of that Body. - 48 If the designated Meeting Chairman is absent the first order of business at the Meeting shall be to elect a Voting Member to be Meeting Chairman.